Menu

 Jan 13, 2012

-SUNY Downstate Medical Center, as a sponsor of medical residency and fellowship programs, has received a full, five-year institutional re-accreditation from the Accreditation Council for Graduate Medical Education (ACGME), which is responsible for the accreditation of post-MD medical training programs in the United States.
+SUNY Downstate Health Sciences University, as a sponsor of medical residency and fellowship programs, has received a full, five-year institutional re-accreditation from the Accreditation Council for Graduate Medical Education (ACGME), which is responsible for the accreditation of post-MD medical training programs in the United States.
 Accreditation is accomplished through a peer-review process and is based upon established standards and guidelines.

 As part of its mission to provide excellence in education, research, and clinical care with an emphasis on urban health concerns, SUNY Downstate sponsors graduate medical education for more than 1,000 residents and fellows in over 50 specialties and subspecialties.
-These residents train at Downstate’s University Hospital of Brooklyn and 32 affiliated sites.
+These residents train at Downstate’s University Hospital at Downstate and 32 affiliated sites.

 Ian L. Taylor, MD, PhD, senior vice president for biomedical education and research and dean of the College of Medicine at SUNY Downstate, said, “I am very pleased that we have received a full renewal of accreditation of our residency and fellowship training programs.
 This vote of confidence from ACGME reflects the outstanding contributions made by our residents to the health of the people of Brooklyn and the region.
 They make us proud.
 It also testifies to the hard work and dedication to the highest of standards on the part of our faculty and program directors.”